TousAntiCovid/clea-server/clea-venue-consumer/README.md

 Each valid decrypted visit is recorded in ElasticSearch (without locationTemporaryPublicId).
 Document sent to ElasticSearch is:

-- qrCodeScanTime : TODO / Trunc by ExposureTimeE property.
+- qrCodeScanTime : scan date truncated per statistic slot duration (property clea.conf.statSlotDurationInSeconds) A statistic Slot can be different from a cluster slot.
-- venueType
+- venueType (int): a location type (ex restaurant)
-- venueCategory1
+- venueCategory1: a caracteristic for the location (ex number of client)
-- venueCategory2
+- venueCategory2: a caracteristic for the location (ex surface)
-- backward: 0/1
+- backward: Number of backward visits received for the same period and location type (type,categ1/categ2)
-- forward: 0/1
+- forward: Number of forward visits received for the same period and location type

 After 14 days (retention date), we save an aggregate sum of backward and forward visits per period (1/2 hours), and the detailed documents are removed from Elasticsearch.